-The Gooseneck Rocks, or “Goosenecks” are located at the north end of Gooseneck Lake, about 18km by road northeast of Minaki.
-The Goosenecks offer the greatest quantity and variety of accessible climbing in Northwest Ontario, and it is here that rock climbing in the area began in the early 1970s.
+The Gooseneck Rocks, or “Goosenecks” are located at the north end of Gooseneck Lake, about 12.2 km by road from highway 596, northeast of Minaki.
+The Goosenecks offer the greatest quantity and variety of accessible climbing in Northwest Ontario.
+It is here that rock climbing in the area began in the early 1970s.

 Besides the climbs described in this guide, numerous opportunities exist for bouldering, and short, gymnastic routes have been put up in recent years (see guide produced by Robert Hester) – for clarity, routes under 30’/9m in length have not been included here.